breadchris/notes/pages/xctf___talk___nicek12.md

 	- 365 cyber security education
 	- All skill levels
 	- Curriculum for teachers
+- This competition matters a lot
+	- A creative outlet for some really
 - The Story
 	- core concept of the competition
 	- cohesive